 I write far more comfortably than I talk.
 In a perfect world, I would engage in conversation solely by passing notes.

-I always felt best when I was alone.
-That too made me feel strange, or somehow wrong.
-I’ve since learned that my need for alone time is because I am a high introvert, not because there’s something wrong with me that needs to be fixed.
-I’ve also learned that I am made for community, so while times of being alone are necessary for me to refuel, staying alone is unhealthy.
+I am a high introvert, so I’ve always craved being alone.
+But I’ve learned that I am also made for community, so while times of being alone are necessary for me to refuel, staying alone is unhealthy.

 In 1989, Jesus caught the heart He had been pursuing, and I have been following Him home ever since.
 Along the way, I discovered a calling to minister primarily to women in the Church.
 Through the years I have met and become friends with some extraordinary women.
 All of them flawed, all of them in the process of becoming more like Jesus, just like me.
 Through these friendships, I have learned to trust others with my real self.
 They taught me what it looks like to be part of a community, how to work through confrontation or difficulties without walking away from the relationship.
 I’ve learned to worship, pray, care for others, fight for others, and to have fun, all because I have been part of a company of women who love Jesus.
 Women scattered around the country but still settled very much in my heart.